-As the sincerest indication of our respect and affection for the value and liveability of Casa Solana, Santa Fe, we bought a home there.
-If you’re interested in buying or selling in Casa Solana, let us put our insider knowledge to work for you.
+The sincerest token of our respect and affection for the value and liveability of Casa Solana.
+In 2008, we bought a home here.
+My business partner, Joshua Maes, had previously sold two listings in Casa Solana, Santa Fe.
+We walk our dogs here and regularly ride our bikes up and down its undulating streets.
+If you’re interested in buying or selling in Casa Solana, let us put our knowledge to work for you.

 Casa Solana, Santa Fe Real Estate

 [idx-listings tract=”Casa Solana” statuses=”1,2″ propertytypes=”5084,981,5085,5087,5088,5089,5090,984,986,983,985,5086″ orderby=”Price” orderdir=”ASC” count=”50″ showlargerphotos=”true”]